kartik-venugopal/aural-player/README.md

 * Currently, Aural does not play online streams.
 * Aural does not play protected content (for example, Apple's M4P or Audible's AAX).
 There are no plans to implement this.

-### Roadmap

-#### Version 3 archived, Version 4 work in progress

-Version 3 has been archived, and no further work will be done on it.
-The source code for it can be found in the new repository: [aural-player-archive](https://github.com/kartik-venugopal/aural-player-archive)

-All pending and newly filed issues (bugs or feature requests), if implemented, will be implemented in v4.

 ## Download